Wandering Boots A.T. Adventures Services

 One month hike for those hikers who wish to gain some experience backpacking for a good length of time.
 It is 1 month long & offered in 2 parts as well but part 1 is highly recommended for beginners because of mileage per day.
 Part 1 is where you will join the main group at the beginning in March and finish one month later in NC/TN area.
 Part 2 is where you will join the group somewhere along the way.
 Again, remember that you will need to keep up with the daily mileage if joining the group later on in the year.
 We will pick you up and/or drop you off at the nearest airport, bus station or shuttle service if you drove.
 If no thru-hike is scheduled for this year than you can pick your own month to hike or let us suggest one.

-Hikers arrive on Sunday where we talk about the trail, go over gear, set up camp at the campground, take a short hike and go have dinner.
-We hike out on Monday morning covering about 6-10 miles per day.
-We hike all day with several breaks.
-Hikers carry their own gear.
-We hike and camp for 3 nights with the group coming out of the woods on day 4 where we stay at a beautiful resort and hostel for the night (Amicalola hike).
+Hikers arrive on Sunday for the Instruction Course/Seminar where we will talk about the trail, go over gear, set up camp at the campground, take a short hike and go have dinner.
+Once the course if complete, a free hike is offered on Monday morning with your Instructor.
+The planned mileage is about 6-10 miles per day.
+Hikers joining their Instructor must carry their own gear.
+We hike and camp for 3 nights and have a hostel/cabin stay for night 4 (Springer).
 The last day we slackpack 6-11 miles and finish up Friday evening.